Eyescale/Consensus/Yak/README.txt

 Synopsis
 	Yak is a transducer - a la Yacc, Bison, PLY ...
-	A yak scheme file allows to specifies the target input grammar in the form of rules and schemas, and corresponding output tokens.
+	A yak scheme file allows to specify the target input grammar in the form of rules and schemas, and corresponding output tokens.
 	Yak allows regular expressions (regex) to be used as part of the scheme file format.